Learn how to be a stunt driver, shoot your scenes, take home your movie trailer.

 The 2nd phase of work was formed by the introduction of the Kit Kat Break Labs.
 The home of all Kit Kat technology and innovation.
 A site and video was produced for this, mostly using the same team.
 I produced all design for the site, and did all editing, CGI, post production, grading and sound mix for the Break Labs Video.

-Project managers, Ian Hughes, Steve Mead & Joe Bassary who PM'd the 4.4 and Break Labs site builds and videos.
+Project managers, Ian Hughes, Steve Mead & Joe Bassary who PM'd the 4.4 site build and videos.

 TA Live.
 Broadcasting live during commercial breaks on ITV from Camp Bastion in Afghanistan to highlight the British Territorial Army's role working alongside regular soldiers.